SumiSastri/js-ES6-10/data-types/complex-data-types/functions/readme.md

 ## What are functions?

 Functions are objects with logic in the function body.
-In JavaScript everything is an object including functions and arrays.
+Functions are created by the ```function.prototype``` - which is a function with methods.
+Documentation [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function]

+Therefore all functions, as instances of the ```function.prototype()``` are methods and that is why we see the terms used interchangeably.
+The return statement is a method of the ```function.protoype```

 The function body are a series of logical statements for the code block to perform.
 It is therefore a block of code designed to peform a particular task.
 It makes programming modular and scalable.
 Functions in other languages are called subroutines or procedures.
 Data types that a function can mutate are
  - Primitives - strings, numbers as well as complex-data-types